 4) Have a support system.
 Identify 1-3 staff members at your hospital that you can go to and be wholly yourself, and maintain open lines of communication with them so that you have people you can go to for burnout prevention.
 Be upfront about what you need from them—sometimes, you might want to vent, whereas other times, you may be seeking advice.
 Be transparent about your burnout symptoms so the other nursing professionals can best be there to care for you.
 And of course, return the favor!
 Support systems go both ways.

 5) Prioritize your physical health.
 This doesn’t mean undertaking any extreme diets or exercise regimens, but it’s true that physical, mental, and emotional health are indeed all linked and a part of work-life balance.
 Sometimes even just making sure to be properly hydrated can help enhance your stamina during a tough day.
 Exercise is a great stress and anxiety reliever, and of course filling your body with nutrient-rich fruits and vegetables can work wonders on your energy levels and overall mood.
 You don’t need a diet and fitness makeover to experience positive results.
 Making small, healthy choices here and there can add up and help combat physical exhaustion while working at a healthcare facility!

 6) Laugh.
 I know, it’s cheesy, but what if you truly made an effort to experience more laughter in your day?
 Whether it’s going home and watching a funny movie, meeting up with friends and having a game night, going to a comedy show, or slowing down during the day to joke around and build a friendly patient and nurse relationship.
 Laughter reminds us not to take life too seriously and helps you to stay present and grounded.
-The job description of a travel nurse will always include caring for patients but don’t forget to care for yourself too.
+The job description of a travel nurse will always include patient care but don’t forget to care for yourself too.